Jon Stewart: 1998–2015: The Daily Show

 The show of September 20, 2001, the first show after the attacks of September 11, 2001, began with no introduction.
 Before this, the introduction included footage of a fly-in toward the World Trade Center and New York City.
 The first nine minutes of the show included a tearful Stewart discussing his personal view on the event.
 His remarks ended as follows:

 The view ... from my apartment ... was the World Trade Center ... and now it's gone, and they attacked it.
 This symbol of American ingenuity, and strength, and labor, and imagination and commerce, and it is gone.
 But you know what the view is now?
 The Statue of Liberty.
 The view from the South of Manhattan is now the Statue of Liberty.
 You can't beat that.

 In mid-2002, amid rumors that David Letterman was going to switch from CBS to ABC when his contract ran out, Stewart was rumored as Letterman's replacement on CBS.
 Ultimately, Letterman renewed his contract with CBS.

 In late 2002, ABC offered Stewart his own talk show to air right after Nightline.
-Stewart's contract with The Daily Show was near expiring, and he expressed strong interest.
+Stewart's contract with The Daily Show was near expiring, and he expressed a strong interest.
 ABC, however, decided to give another Comedy Central figure, Jimmy Kimmel, the post-Nightline slot.
-In 2004, Stewart and The Daily Show writing staff released, America (The Book): A Citizen's Guide to Democracy Inaction, a mock high-school history textbook offering insights into the unique American system of government, dissecting its institutions, explaining its history and processes, and satirizing such popular American political precepts as "one man, one vote", "government by the people", and "every vote counts".
+In 2004, Stewart and The Daily Show writing staff released America (The Book): A Citizen's Guide to Democracy Inaction, a mock high-school civics textbook offering insights into the unique American system of government, dissecting its institutions, explaining its history and processes, and satirizing such popular American political precepts as "one man, one vote", "government by the people", and "every vote counts".
 The book sold millions of copies upon its 2004 release and ended the year as a top-fifteen best seller.
 He also delivered the commencement address for the class of 2004 at his alma mater, the College of William & Mary.
 In 2005, Stewart provided the voice of President James A. Garfield for the audiobook version of Sarah Vowell's Assassination Vacation.

 In 2005, Comedy Central reached an agreement with Busboy in which Comedy Central would provide financial backing for the production company.
 Comedy Central has a first-look agreement on all projects, after which Busboy is free to shop them to other networks.
 The deal spawned the Daily Show spin-off The Colbert Report and its replacement, The Nightly Show with Larry Wilmore.
 Other projects include the sitcom pilot Three Strikes, the documentary Sportsfan, the series Important Things with Demetri Martin, and the film The Donor.
 In 2007, Stewart voiced Mort Sinclaire, former TV comedy writer and communist, on Stephen Colbert's audiobook version of I Am America (And So Can You!).